-Weight Loss Topics
+Surgical Weight Loss Education

-According to the National Institutes of Health, more than 90% of all people in these programs regain their weight within one year.
+According to the National Institutes of Health, more than 90 percent of all people in these programs regain their weight within one year.
 Sustained weight loss for patients who are morbidly obese is even harder to achieve.
 Serious health risks have been identified for people who move from diet to diet, subjecting their bodies to a severe and continuing cycle of weight loss and gain known as “yo-yo dieting.”

 The fact remains that morbid obesity is a complex, multifactorial chronic disease.
 For many patients, the risk of death from not having the surgery is greater than the risks from the possible complications of having the procedure.

 Patients who have had the procedure and are benefiting from its results report improvements in their quality of life, social interactions, psychological well-being, employment opportunities and economic condition.

 In clinical studies, candidates for the procedure who had multiple obesity-related health conditions questioned whether they could safely have the surgery.
 These studies show that selection of surgical candidates is based on very strict criteria, and surgery is an option for most patients.

 The most important step in weight loss surgery is getting all the information you need about the various surgical options.
 Ultimately, your surgeon and medical team are your best resource for information about the procedure.
 When you ask a question, make sure you understand the answer.
 Do not hesitate to ask for a clearer explanation given in simpler language.

 The decision to have a weight loss surgical procedure may take several visits with a surgeon and consultation with more than one doctor.
 If you research weight loss surgery on your own, be sure that your sources are recognized experts in the field.
 An excellent resource for weight loss surgery is the American Society for Metabolic and Bariatric Surgery.